crowdagger/crowbook/guide/config.md

 - **`resources.base_path.links`**
     - **type**: path
     - **default value**: `not set`
     -  Set base path but only for links.
-Useless if resources.base_path is set.
+Useless if resources.base_path is set
 - **`resources.base_path.images`**
     - **type**: path
     - **default value**: `.`
     -  Set base path but only for images.
-Useless if resources.base_path is set.
+Useless if resources.base_path is set
 - **`resources.base_path.files`**
     - **type**: path
     - **default value**: `.`